-When job interviewers ask this question, they are trying to assess your people skills.
-No one wants an employee who doesn’t fit in with their colleagues, clients or blends into the company culture.
+When job interviewers ask this question, they try to assess your people skills.
+No one wants employees who don’t fit in with their colleagues or clients or blend into the company culture.

 Tip #2: Demonstrate that when a situation of annoyance arises, you communicate and handle it with grace.

-“I try to stay as far away from office politics as I can because I find that it disturbs my performance.
-Personally, I like people and can pretty much work with anyone.
+“I try to stay as far away from office politics as possible because it disturbs my performance.
+I like people and can pretty much work with anyone.
 Plus, I do my best to follow directions and meet what is expected of me in the workplace –I find that the best course of action is to stay out of these internal battles.

-It’s rare but I get very annoyed when one person wants to take credit for something a group effort.
-I think credit should be given where it’s due, that’s how teams work.
-It’s not just unfair to people, but also impacts the team efforts as well.
+It’s rare, but I get very annoyed when one person wants to take credit for something a group effort.
+Credit should be given where it’s due; that’s how teams work.
+It’s not just unfair to people but also impacts the team’s efforts.

 I believe in effective delegation.
 I assign clear roles to each member, with guidelines to ensure no one steps beyond their remit.
 Hence, the issue of someone taking undue credit does not arise on my watch”